TV-am

 TV-am is now owned and managed by TV journalist and broadcaster Ian White.
 There is a large collection of material in the archive including documents, letters, promotional items, photographs, press cuttings, listings magazines and contracts.
 This website is here to keep the brand and memory alive and to provide reliable information about TV-am to people who want it.

 We continue to work closely with former TV-am management and staff and have one of the biggest factual archives of any former ITV company.
 If you can help by providing more material to go into the collection we'd love to hear from you, and we welcome other enquiries.
-The TV-am programme library spanning 10 years is managed by AP Archive. http://www.aparchive.com/partner/TV-am
+The TV-am programme library spanning 10 years is owned, preserved and managed by the BFI National Archive

 The TV-am name and logo are registered trademarks of Ian White.